DeSantis probe reveals steep DEI expenses for Florida medical schools to receive accreditation

 DEI requirements have become common in the Engineering Accreditation Commission, the American Psychological Association (APA), and other accrediting bodies.
 In the SUSF, medical schools cite accreditation requirements for spending six figures on the salaries of DEI administrators.

-full account of SUSF schools’ spending on DEI first surfaced in The Independent Florida Alligator, the University of Florida (UF) student newspaper.
+A full account of SUSF schools’ spending on DEI first surfaced in The Independent Florida Alligator, the University of Florida (UF) student newspaper.
 Each university responded to Gov. Ron DeSantis’ demands that SUSF and the Florida College System send descriptions of DEI-affiliated programs and activities, staff, and expenses by January 13.

-Colleges and universities also had to provide the amount of their state-funded DEI spending, which totaled $15 million for SUSF schools, according to Campus Reform
+Colleges and universities also had to provide the amount of their state-funded DEI spending, which totaled $15 million for SUSF schools, according to Campus Reform.

 UF, the University of Central Florida (UCF), and Florida International University (FIU) reported paying DEI staff to comply with requirements from the Liaison Committee on Medical Education (LCME).